Pharmacokinetic Enhancers

 • Evotaz is not recommended in patients with any degree of hepatic impairment.

-COBI Dosing in Patients with Renal Impairment
+COBI Dosing in Patients With Renal Impairment

 • COBI does not require a dose adjustment in patients with renal impairment, including those with severe renal impairment.
 Dosing recommendations for medications that are coadministered with COBI should be followed.